addynair/OpenDocs/README.md

 # OpenDocs
-I’ll be documenting the [Django Todo List](https://github.com/bradtraversy/django-todolist) repository for this task.
+This repository serves as an example for Task-07.
+The repository used for this example is the [Django Todo List](https://github.com/bradtraversy/django-todolist) application.

 ## Django Todo List